My Quiet Kitchen

 • Kale - I prefer regular curly kale in this recipe, but lacinato (Tuscan) kale is also an option.

-• Poultry Seasoning - this blend usually contains a combination of sage, thyme, onion, black pepper, marjoram, and celery seed.
+• Poultry Seasoning - this herb blend usually contains a combination of sage, thyme, onion, black pepper, marjoram, and celery seed.
 Make your own with this recipe for poultry seasoning.

 • Smoked Paprika - if you don't have smoked paprika feel free to omit it, or use regular, sweet paprika instead.